 On March 1, 2017, the Company's board of directors authorized the repurchase through March 2018 of issued and outstanding shares of the Company's common stock having an aggregate value of up to \$30.0 million pursuant to a share repurchase program.
 The repurchases under the share repurchase program are made from time to time in the open market or in privately negotiated transactions and are funded from the Company's working capital.
 The amount and timing of such repurchases are dependent upon the price and availability of shares, general market conditions and the availability of cash.
 Repurchases may also be made under a trading plan under Rule 10b-5, which would permit shares to be repurchased when the Company might otherwise be precluded from doing so because of self-imposed trading blackout periods or other regulatory restrictions.
 The repurchase program may be suspended or discontinued at any time without notice.
-All shares of common stock repurchased under the Company's share repurchase program will be retired and restored to authorized but unissued shares of common stock.
-The Company repurchased 3.9 million shares of its common stock under the share repurchase program during the period ended March 31, 2017 for an aggregate purchase price of \$8.5 million, or an average cost of \$2.16 per share.
-As of March 31, 2017, the Company had 590,000 shares held in treasury stock at total cost of \$1.3 million.
-Those shares were settled and retired on April 4, 2017.
+All shares of common stock repurchased under the Company's share repurchase program were retired and restored to authorized but unissued shares of common stock at June 30, 2017.
+The Company repurchased 13.3 million shares of its common stock under the share repurchase program during the six months ended June 30, 2017 for an aggregate purchase price of \$30.0 million, or an average cost of \$2.25 per share, including trading commission.